Alexzihaohu/2021s1final/ccc.md

 **The core of Hadoop is a fault tolerant file system** that has been explicitly designed to span many nodes

+1. NameNode: Responsible for managing the file system's namespace, cluster configuration information, and storage block replication.
+Similar to a load balancing service.
+2. DataNode: The basic unit of file storage, providing data replication and backup

 HDFS blocks are much larger than blocks used by an ordinary file system (say, 4 KB versus 128MB), the reasons for this unusual size are:(hadoop的block文件更大，一般的是4k一个block，Hadoop的一个block有128m)

 - Reduced need for memory to store information about where the blocks are (metadata)块的地址少